 Can You File Business Taxes Separate from Personal?
 Requirements for Separate Filing

-To file your business taxes separate from your personal taxes, first, you need to determine the structure of your business.
+To file your business taxes separately from your personal taxes, first, you need to determine the structure of your business.
 Here are some specifics:

-2. Limited Liability Companies (LLCs): LLCs offer flexibility.
+- Limited Liability Companies (LLCs): LLCs offer flexibility.
 They can be taxed as a sole proprietorship, partnership, or corporation.
-If your LLC opts for corporate tax treatment, then it must file separately.
+If your LLC opts for corporate tax treatment, it must file separately.

-3. Registered Employer Identification Number (EIN): Ensure your business has an EIN.
-This is different from your Social Security Number and is used for business taxes.
+- Registered Employer Identification Number (EIN): Ensure your business has an EIN.
+This differs from your Social Security Number and is used for business taxes.

 Can You File Business Taxes Separate from Personal?
 Consequences of Not Separating Taxes